◼︎MY PERSONAL JOURNEY

 - Where does all the trouble in our world come from and what’s the answer?

-- And knowing that things won’t change immediately, how do we find personal peace?
+- Knowing things won’t change immediately, how do we find personal peace in the interim?

 I’ve never believed that any one person, philosophy, doctrine, ideology or religion possesses all truth or can explain all things.
-I guess I’d be a lousy conspiracy theorist.
+I guess I’d make a lousy conspiracy theorist.

 I see life as multidimensional.
 No single line of thought alone, no matter how persuasive or thorough, can account for all the variables.
 I don’t view the world as black and white.
 Reality is diverse and complex.
 I believe there are both material and spiritual realms.

 I’ll begin with the material realm because this matters most.
 The material world is where society’s problems are and it’s only here that we can resolve them.

 Our lives on planet Earth exist in the material realm.
 The universe, galaxies, this planet and everything on it are all subject to material forces, most basic among these are the laws of nature and the laws of physics.
 Although our knowledge and understanding changes over time through scientific investigation, objective reality exists regardless whether we’re aware or approve.
 The law of gravity, for instance, existed before Newton discovered and documented its properties.
 Gravity is absolute.
 We can’t wish it away or believe it away.
 We can temporarily alter its effects with artificial weightlessness, but this doesn’t change the fundamental fact of gravity.

 I believe that human society is likewise subject to material forces — specifically class forces.
 My political orientation is primarily Marxist which is rooted in a materialist conception of reality.